timdewild/matnimation/README.md

 canvas = SingleCanvas(
     figsize = (4,4),
     dpi = 400,
-    time_array = time_array,
+    time_array = t_array,
     axis_limits = [0, 4, -2, 2],
     axis_labels = ['$x$', '$y(x,t)$']
 )
 ```

 > [!IMPORTANT]
 > The canvas should be thought of as the stage on which animated (and static) objects live over time.
 Therefore, it takes the `time_array` as argument.
-The dynamic behavior of all animated artists should be defined for all timesteps in `time_array`.
+The dynamic behavior of all animated artists should be defined for all timesteps in `t_array`.